Tektronix TDS694C 4x10 GS/s Digital Scope

 AADE L/C Meter II

 This was actually the first kit I ever built—in 2015!
 It does a very good job of measuring capacitors and inductors for RF circuits.
-It seems to be generally better than the Smart Tweezers in that range, though not so general.
+It seems to be generally better than the Smart Tweezers in that range, though not so general or so convenient.
 (You can't get one anymore, owing to the untimely death of its inventor, Neil Hecht.)

 AVO Universal Avometer Model 8 Mk IV